-Current section of the Broadcasting Act Bill C-10 ACTRA's proposed amendment 3 (1) (a) the Canadian broadcasting system shall be effectively owned and controlled by Canadians; 3 (1) (a) each broadcasting undertaking shall contribute to the implementation of the objectives of the broadcasting policy set out in this subsection in a manner that is appropriate in consideration of the services provided by the undertaking; 3 (1) (a) the Canadian broadcasting system shall be effectively owned and controlled by Canadians; foreign online broadcasting undertakings may also provide programming to Canadians;
+Bill C-10 ACTRA's proposed amendment 3 (1) (a) each broadcasting undertaking shall contribute to the implementation of the objectives of the broadcasting policy set out in this subsection in a manner that is appropriate in consideration of the services provided by the undertaking; 3 (1) (a) the Canadian broadcasting system shall be effectively owned and controlled by Canadians; foreign online broadcasting undertakings may also provide programming to Canadians; 3 (1) (a) each broadcasting undertaking shall contribute to the implementation of the objectives of the broadcasting policy set out in this subsection in a manner that is appropriate in consideration of the services and music as well as entertainment, information and news programs.
+Market forces will provide us with access to a huge inventory of foreign programming from the United States and elsewhere.
+However, market forces alone are insufficient to provide us with an adequate supply of high-quality Canadian programming choices.
+The Broadcasting Act needs to be strengthened to help ensure this outcome.